 Corporate plan sponsors see a 4.0 percent surge in liabilities in June, and more volatility as EU Referendum shakes global markets

-NEW YORK, July 7, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard, which is available online here, the funded status of typical U.S. corporate defined benefit (DB) plans fell by 2.1 percent in June, to 78.1 percent.
+NEW YORK, July 7, 2016 /PRNewswire/ -- According to the BNY Mellon Institutional Scorecard, the funded status of typical U.S. corporate defined benefit (DB) plans fell by 2.1 percent in June, to 78.1 percent.
 The slide represents the lowest month-end funded status yet for U.S. corporate DB plans in 2016.
 Asset growth of 1.5 percent was not enough for plan sponsors to outpace rising liabilities—which increased by 4.0 percent in June, after the EU Referendum vote shook global markets.

 Over the course of the month, corporate discount rates declined by 25 basis-points, and yielded 3.66 percent, which did little to curb the surge in liabilities.
 The U.S. 10-year and 30-year Treasuries also continued to trade at or near all-time lows with respect to yields.
 Year-to-date, for typical U.S. corporate DB plans, assets are up 6.5 percent, compared to a 13.85 percent increase in liabilities for plan sponsors.
 On a 12-month basis, liabilities have outpaced asset growth by over four-fold, increasing 16.96 percent versus 4.07 percent, respectively.